mstojcheski/tasks-service-sls/README.md

 ### DB Schema
 The DB Table holds the following details:
 * id (the partition key of the table)
-* timestamp (the timestamp when the webook should be executed)
+* timestamp (the timestamp when the task should be executed)
 * startExecutionAt (a timestamp that is 2 minutes before the original timestamp, this is used by the `cron` to trigger execution ~2 minutes in advance)
 * taskStatus (one of `SCHEDULED|IN_PROGRESS|COMPLETED|FAILED`)
 * lastUpdatedAt (the timestamp when the task was last updated by the backend components)